Izanami: In the Nihonshoki

+In Tenrikyo

+In Tenrikyo, Izanami-no-Mikoto is one of the Ten Aspects of God's Providence (十全の守護, jūzen no shugo).

 In popular culture

 Izanami appears as a playable god in the video game Smite.
 She also, alongside Amaterasu and Susanoo, appears in the video game DKO (Divine Knockout).
-Izanami is a recurring important character in the Megami Tensei video game series.
+Izanami is a recurring important character in the Megami Tensei video game series; such as being the true primary antagonist in Persona 4.